sgbush/cppcon2022/slides/random.md

 };
 }
 ```
-Notes: However, we can run the code nearly unchanged if we have a random_device (hardware available on many MCUs)
-Notes: Since the library defines the std::random_device::operator() inline, we must create a random_device in our own namespace
+Notes: However, we can run the code nearly unchanged if we have a random_device (hardware available on many MCUs).
+Since the library defines the std::random_device::operator() inline, we must create a random_device in our own namespace
----
 ---
 # Fun with Random Numbers
 Demo Time